 A key step in an application for voluntary assisted dying (VAD) in the ACT is the written Second Request form, which the person must sign in the presence of two eligible adult witnesses.

-DWDACT has developed a witness program to recruit and train DWD supporters across the ACT region to assist these people when witnesses are needed.
+DWDACT has developed a witness program to recruit and train DWD supporters across the ACT region to assist people when witnesses are needed.
 The ACT VAD Care Navigator Service initiates any request to DWDACT for witnesses.